alexwlchan/alexwlchan.net/src/_posts/2023/2023-01-13-upward-assignment.md

 date: 2023-01-13 15:23:18 +00:00
 title: Upward assignment in Ruby
 summary: A deep dive into the internals of Ruby and metaprogramming techniques, in a quest for a cursed operator.
-tags:
+topics:
-  - ruby
+  - Ruby
-  - code crimes
+  - Code crimes
 colors:
   css_light: "#c62229"
   css_dark:  "#dd363f"